polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/08 - Changing your tree.md

 the `{1}` parts of our **[src]** node's value, are substituted with the result of the zeroth and first nodes' children values.
 Since these nodes are expressions pointing to the returned value from our **[p5.web.widgets.property.get]** invocation, we end up with an initial greeting, followed by the user's first name and second name.

+**Notice**, in programming languages we always start counting at *ZERO*!
+Hence, the first item, becomes the _zero'th_ item in programming.

 The second thing you may already have noticed, is that instead of supplying a *"static ID"* to which widgets we wish to retrieve the **[value]** of, we supply an expression, leading to two values; *"first_name"* and *"last_name"*.
 These happens to be the IDs